mjrodriguez/mjrodriguez.github.io/_posts/2020-12-30-Why-DG-Why-GPUs.markdown

 **Figure 1** - Sierra Supercomputer at Lawrence Livermore National Laboratory.
 [Source](https://hpc.llnl.gov/sites/default/files/sierra-during-siting-cropped-LLNL.png).

  In this transition, we have to look to methods that meet the constraints set forth by the GPUs such as small memory (*i.e.* NVidia Tesla V100 has 16 GB of memory) and perform optimally when there exists a high [arithmetic intensity](https://crd.lbl.gov/departments/computer-science/par/research/roofline/introduction/).
 We define high arithmetic intensity as the ratio of FLOPs per byte of memory.
 Therefore we need to look into methods that perform as many computations for every byte of memory that we transfer to the device.
 On the more physics side of scientific computing, there is also need for higher order methods to help reduce the numerical diffusiveness.
-To sumarize, here are the three criteria for choosing an algorithm to help us transition into modern high-performance computing:
+To summarize, here are the three criteria for choosing an algorithm to help us transition into modern high-performance computing:

  1. Low memory footprint
  2. High arithmetic intensity